jonesberg/DataAnalysisWithPythonAndPySpark/README.md

 # Data Analysis with Python and PySpark

-This is the companion repository for the _Data Analysis with Python and PySpark_ book (Manning, estimated publishing date: mid 2021.)
+This is the companion repository for the _Data Analysis with Python and PySpark_ book (Manning, estimated publishing date: 2021.)
 It contains the source code and data (or data download scripts if pertinent).

 ## Mistakes or omissions